 It’s interesting that once I get going on my walk, no matter the weather, I always feel better and think, “I’m really glad I did this.”
-This has happened to me more times that I can count, but still my brain must take me through the same drill – one decision at a time.
+This has happened to me more times than I can count, but still my brain must take me through the same drill – one decision at a time.

-When I talk with my life coaching clients about developing a self-care routine, they often think I am referring to activities such as taking a bubble bath, getting a pedicure or planning a vacation.
+When I talk with my life coaching clients about developing a self-care routine, they often think I am referring to activities such as taking a bubble bath, getting a pedicure, or planning a vacation.
 And although these types of activities are great, they are treats and not necessarily self-care practices.

 Self-care practices typically aren’t as exciting as treats, and usually require effort which our brains are hardwired to avoid.
 Some examples include:

-- Spending a Sunday afternoon prepping healthy meals for the week
+- Spending a Sunday afternoon prepping healthy meals for the week.

-- Journaling after dinner
+- Journaling after dinner.

-- Stopping at one cocktail and ordering a glass of water
+- Stopping at one cocktail and ordering a glass of water.

-- Shutting down your laptop and phone and going to bed on time
+- Shutting down your laptop and phone and going to bed on time.

-- Saying “no” to things that don’t align with your life-plan, and saying “yes” to things that do
+- Saying “no” to things that don’t align with your life-plan and saying “yes” to things that do.

-- Driving past the fast food restaurant and going home for lunch
+- Driving past the fast-food restaurant and going home for lunch.

-- Skipping the elevator and taking the stairs
+- Skipping the elevator and taking the stairs.

 Self-care requires discipline, and it is easy to get off track.
 If you’re like me (human), then your mind will sometimes try to keep you from the activities that will help you to feel the healthiest.

-Interestingly, this can even include ones that you actually enjoy!
+Interestingly, this can even include ones that you enjoy!
 At a very primal level, our minds want to keep us safe in our comfort zone, expending the least amount of energy possible.

 Now I should add, just because you have a list doesn’t mean your brain won’t try to talk you out of it.
 However, now you’re on to yourself!

-One decision at a time…
+Just one decision at a time!